EmIbrahim/CheckersAI/README.md

 # CheckersAI
 Welcome to the AI Checkers project repository!
-This project leverages cutting-edge AI techniques to create an advanced Checkers game experience.
+This project leverages AI techniques to create an advanced Checkers game experience.
 Our system integrates multiple AI methodologies, providing diverse and challenging gameplay options.
 Below is a brief overview of the key features:

 ## Features
 ### 1. ACO-based Neural Network Training